 Guidelines 13 to 16.
-Trustees have an obligation to exercise appropriate care and skill in managing private ancillary funds.
-Each fund must have at least one director on the board of its trustee who is an individual with a degree of responsibility to the community as a whole (a responsible person).
-The responsible person must be a director of the trustee and a member of any other controlling body of the fund.
-This rule applies to deductible gift recipients more generally and is intended to ensure that an independent and publicly trustworthy and accountable person is actively involved in the management and protection of these monies which have been donated for the benefit of the broader public and supported by significant philanthropic tax concessions.
-To ensure the protection of these monies, some individuals are ineligible to be involved in the decision making of a private ancillary fund.
+Trustees have an obligation to exercise appropriate care and skill in managing public ancillary funds.
+Each fund must have at all times a majority of individuals on the controlling body of the fund who have a degree of responsibility to the community as a whole (responsible persons) who include individuals before whom a statutory declaration may be made.
+These responsible persons must be either a director of the trustee and/or a member of any other controlling body of the fund.

+This rule is intended to ensure that independent and publicly trustworthy and accountable persons are actively involved in the management and protection of these monies which have been donated by the public for the benefit of the broader public and supported by significant philanthropic tax concessions.
+This requirement does not apply to state and territory Public Trustees.
+To ensure the protection of these monies, some individuals are ineligible to be involved in the decision making of a public ancillary fund.
 Some of these limitations are contained in the Guidelines but further restrictions in the Corporations Act 2001 and state and territory law may also apply.

 Guideline 17.
-If the governing rules of the fund change, the trustee must notify the Commissioner.
+If the governing rules of the fund change, the trustee must notify the Commissioner within 21 days.

 Guideline 18.
 Trustees must remain accountable for certain decisions they make.
-The fund must not indemnify a trustee in relation to those decisions.
+The fund must not indemnify a trustee or certain associated persons in relation to those decisions.

 Guideline 19.
-A private ancillary fund, as a philanthropic intermediary vehicle, must distribute a certain amount of its income and assets to active deductible gift recipients each year.
+A public ancillary fund, as a philanthropic intermediary vehicle, must distribute a certain amount of its income and assets to active deductible gift recipients each year.
 This guideline determines that minimum.
+A newly established fund is not required to make a distribution in its first four years of operation.